-TD Ameritrade delivers the ultimate package for investors, including $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
-This outstanding all-round experience makes TD Ameritrade our top overall broker in 2020.
+TD Ameritrade delivers $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
+This outstanding all-around experience makes TD Ameritrade our top overall broker in 2021.

-After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on TD Ameritrade:
+After spending three months testing 11 of the best online brokers for our 11th Annual Review, here are our top findings on TD Ameritrade:

 |Commissions & Fees|

 Commissions and Fees